nbunney/RRCompanion/ZERO_DOWNTIME_DEPLOYMENT.md

 ### If health checks fail:

 1. Verify the service is running
-2. Check if port 8000 is accessible
+2. Check if ports 8000 and 8001 are accessible
 3. Verify firewall settings

 ### If Nginx issues occur: